Carolee Schneemann: Film

-In 1975, Schneemann performed Interior Scroll in East Hampton, New York and later that year, at the Telluride Film Festival in Colorado.
+In 1975, Schneemann performed Interior Scroll in East Hampton, New York, and at the Telluride Film Festiva.
 This was a notable Fluxus-influenced piece featuring her use of text and body.
 In her performance, Schneemann entered wrapped in a sheet, under which she wore an apron.
 She disrobed and then got on a table where she outlined her body with mud.
 Several times, she would take "action poses", similar to those in figure drawing classes.
 Concurrently, she read from her book Cézanne, She Was a Great Painter.
-Following this, she dropped the book and slowly extracted from her vagina, a scroll from which she read.
+Then she dropped the book and slowly extracted from her vagina a scroll from which she read.
 Schneeman's speech described a parody version of an encounter where she received criticism on her films for their "persistence of feelings" and "personal clutter".
-Art Historian David Hopkins suggests that this performance was a comment on both "internalized criticism", and possibly "feminist interest" in female writing.
+Art Historian David Hopkins suggests that this performance was a comment on "internalized criticism" and possibly "feminist interest" in female writing.

-Schneemann's feminist scroll speech, according to performance theorist Jeanie Forte, made it seem as if "[Schneemann]'s vagina itself is reporting [...] sexism".
-Art critic Robert C. Morgan states that it is necessary to acknowledge the period during which Interior Scroll was produced in order to understand it.
-He argues that by placing the source of artistic creativity at the female genitals, Schneemann is changing the masculine overtones of minimalist art and conceptual art into a feminist exploration of her body.
+Schneemann's feminist scroll speech, according to performance theorist Jeanie Forte, made it seem as if Schneemann's "vagina itself is reporting [...] sexism".
+Art critic Robert C. Morgan wrote that it is necessary to acknowledge the period during which Interior Scroll was produced in order to understand it.
+He argues that by placing the source of artistic creativity at the female genitals, Schneemann changes the masculine overtones of minimalist art and conceptual art into a feminist exploration of her body.
 Interior Scroll, along with Judy Chicago's Dinner Party, helped pioneer many of the ideas later popularized by the off-broadway show The Vagina Monologues.
 In 1978, Schneemann finished the last film, Kitch's Last Meal, in what was later called her "Autobiographical Trilogy".